 According to the Illinois Workers’ Compensation Commission, Illinois law requires most private employers to provide workers’ compensation for their workers.
-Your employer pays premiums on your behalf, and if you get injured while on a constriction site, you can file a claim and collect compensation.
-The protection your employer receives in return is that they are mostly immune to lawsuits from injured construction workers.
+Your employer pays premiums on your behalf, and if you get injured while on a job site, you can file a claim and collect compensation.
+The protection your employer receives in return is that they are mostly immune to lawsuits from injured workers involved in construction accidents.

 Employers can deny workers’ compensation claims only under very limited circumstances, but that does not mean they might not try to decline yours without good reason.
 The Kryder Law Group may be able to help you reverse a denial or prevent it from happening to begin with.
-We have helped many clients in the Chicago area receive workers’ compensation for on-the-job construction accident injuries.
+We have helped many accident victims in the Aurora, IL area receive workers’ compensation for on-the-job construction accident injuries.